 This course provides a basic overview on defining resilience, dispels what resilience is not, and identifies four essential components associated with resilience.
 A brief discussion on maintaining a healthy work-life balance.
 Learners will identify and discover key characteristics associated with resilience and how to integrate it in life and in work.
 This is a good initial and refresher course for managing resilience in the workplace.

 This course shares key insights on establishing and building high-performing teams.
 Leaders and managers will take a deep-dive into the makeup of a successful team.
 This course provides a review on each team member’s unique value, strengths and opportunities for growth e.g., weaknesses.
-Leaders will gain the knowledge on how to harness a team member’s strength and advance peer-to-peer growth opportunities (healthy completion versus negative competition).
+Leaders will gain the knowledge on how to harness a team member’s strength and advance peer-to-peer growth opportunities (healthy competition versus negative competition).
 This course serves a foundation for more advanced team-building activities, games, and mastermind group sessions.

 This course illustrates the various schools of thought on self-motivation and motivating employees in the workplace.
 It emphasizes the difference between intrinsic and extrinsic motivation, de-motivating work environments, and the impact of employee recognition and awards.
 Learners will examine different organizations’ employee engagement scores, company cultures, and employee rewards programs.
 This course is a great course for aligning or enhancing organizational employee engagement and employee retention efforts.